heondo/portfolio/content/articles/lessons-from-laravel.md

 ## A Brief Intro

 <div>
 I am a self taught developer who worked primarily with <span class="tech-word">React</span> and <span class="tech-word">Express.js</span> when I first began.
-Early on in my development journey, I relied on videos from channels like <a href="https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg" target="__blank">NetNinja</a> and <a href="https://www.youtube.com/channel/UCSJbGtTlrDami-tDGPUV9-w" target="__blank">Academind</a> to watch tutorials for how to bootstrap a full stack web application with Express and React together, leaving me with a repo that often looks like the following.
+Early on in my development journey, I relied on videos from channels like <a href="https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg" target="__blank">NetNinja</a> and <a href="https://www.youtube.com/channel/UCSJbGtTlrDami-tDGPUV9-w" target="__blank">Academind</a> to watch tutorials for how to bootstrap a full stack web application with Express and React together, leaving me with a repo that often began looking like the following.
 <img src="https://imgur.com/Iy4UUyy.png">
 <div class="caption">And I was very excited to begin creating my full stack app with this!</div>
  That combination got me quite far in learning the basics of CRUD and REST operations, interaction between the front-end and back-end but they always felt <span class="italic font-semibold">amateurish</span> and that bugged me.
 I struggled to wrap my head around pagination, caching, job queueing, proper authentication, and other real world application problems.